 Adapts to Your Specific Needs

 Adaptability is where a private coach shines.
-Courses have a set curriculum, so if they don't apply to your unique situation, you've wasted your money.
+Courses have a set curriculum, so you've wasted your money if they don't apply to your unique situation.

 Coaches adapt to your specific needs.
 With coaching, you have a lot more flexibility.
-Going back to personal training, a personal trainer will adjust your routine to work around a shoulder injury, for example.
-In contrast, a video training course would continue without any recognition of your unique needs.
+Returning to personal training, a personal trainer will adjust your routine to work around a shoulder injury, for example.
+In contrast, a video training course would continue without recognizing your unique needs.

-If you want the maximum flexibility to adapt the material to your unique situation, a coach is a good bet.
+A coach is a good bet if you want the maximum flexibility to adapt the material to your unique situation.

 Strategizes With You